 Use the excess harvest from your garden, or seek out tomatoes at farmers’ markets, which sometimes sell their slightly bruised or blemished fruit in bulk for a great bargain.
-Just be sure to slice off any blemishes before using them.
+(Just be sure to slice off any blemishes before using them.)

 I’ve turned out green tomato sauce (from ripe green tomatoes), orange, yellow, white, even a stunning maroon from a batch of beautiful purple-black fruits.
 It’s fun, it’s different, and it can dress up an otherwise ordinary dish.

 The sauce will keep in the fridge for up to 1 week, or in the freezer for up to 3 months (for optimal flavor).

 Don’t substitute fresh-squeezed lemon juice for bottled lemon juice, as acidity levels vary widely among fresh lemons you buy or grow.

 You can, however, substitute citric acid (at a rate of 1/2 teaspoon per quart jar) for the bottled lemon juice, if you already have that on hand.

-Easy Peasy Homemade Tomato Sauce
+Easy Peasy Homemade Tomato Sauce (No Peeling Required)

 Makes 4 to 6 quarts (depending on length of simmer time)